rssh/notes/2024_12_30_dependency_injection_tf.md

 ## Concrete monad style

 Yet one popular style is using a concrete monads,  for example `IO` instead `F[_]`.
-In such case we don’t need `InAppContext`  and can pass providers as in core case, as context parameters.
-What providers to use:  `AppContextProvider or AppContextAsyncProviders`  become a question of taste.
-You even can use `AppContextProviderModule` with async dependencies.
+In such case, we don’t need `InAppContext` and can pass providers, as in the core case, as context parameters.
+What providers to use:  `AppContextProvider or AppContextAsyncProviders`  becomes a question of taste.
+You can even use `AppContextProviderModule` with async dependencies.

 [Example](https://github.com/rssh/scala-appcontext/blob/main/tagless-final/jvm/src/test/scala/com/github/rssh/appcontexttest/Example7Test.scala)

 ## Environment effects.

-If we open the theme of using type-driven dependency injection in the effect systems, maybe we should say a few words about libraries like zio or kyo, which provide their implementation of dependency injection.
+If we open the theme of using type-driven dependency injection in the effect systems, we should say a few words about libraries like zio or kyo, which provide their implementation of dependency injection.
 All of them are based on the concept that types needed for computation are encoded in their signature (similar to our tagless-final approach).
-In theory, our approach can simplify interaction points with such libraries (i.e., we can assemble the needed computation environment from providers).
+Theoretically, our approach can simplify interaction points with such libraries (i.e., we can assemble the needed computation environment from providers).

 That’s all for today.
-The tagless final part are published as a subproject in `appcontext` with name “appcontext-tf”, (github: https://github.com/rssh/scala-appcontext ) You can try it using  `“com.github.rssh” %%% “appcontext-tf” % “0.2.0”` as dependency.  (maybe it should be joined with the core ?)
+The tagless final part is published as a subproject in `appcontext` with name “appcontext-tf”, (github: https://github.com/rssh/scala-appcontext ) You can try it using  `“com.github.rssh” %%% “appcontext-tf” % “0.2.0”` as dependency.  (maybe it should be joined with the core ?)
 I will be grateful for problem reports and suggestions for better names.